joshfinnie/joshfinnie.com/src/collections/blog/full-stack-rust-part-1.md

 ```

 Notice how `.with_state(store)` injects our `UrlStore` into every handler that asks for it via the `State` extractor.
-This is one of Axum's best features — dependency injection without macros or global state.
+This is one of Axum's best features: dependency injection without macros or global state.

 ### Taking It for a Spin